apache/tooling-trusted-release/docs/plan.md

    - [DONE] Generate a basic SBOM for release artifacts
    - Store SBOMs with release metadata
    - Add SBOM management options to UI
+   - Ensure that release managers are made aware of SBOM quality and contents in the UI
+   - Add ability to upload existing SBOMs
+   - Add ability to validate uploaded SBOMs

 ## Advanced RC validation

 1. Reproducible build verification
-   - Accept upload of binary packages
+   - [DONE] Accept upload of binary packages
    - Compare built artifacts with any existing provided binary artifacts
    - Give a detailed report of differences between user provided builds